SeattleTestbed/docs/Operating/Clearinghouse/Design.md

       * is_active
         * the node gets marked as not active when it becomes inaccessible.
       * owner_pubkey
-        * the !SeattleGeni's owner key for this node.
+        * the SeattleGeni's owner key for this node.
          * the private key is always stored in the Key DB and is accessible using this public key.
       * extra_vessel_name
         * the extra vessel/VM will (at least in the near future) have the node's free resources assigned to it, so the name needs to be known in order to do things with those resources.